allanrehhoff/framework/README.md

 However if you do decide to annoy the next developer you can turn of error reporting entirely by using the **ini_* ** functions in **preprocess.php**

 The exception handler will still kill your application however, due exceptions being thrown around.

+While developing your custom classes you should also create custom exceptions in the same namespace to match your classes.